-About the Gargoyle
+About the Grotesque

 (Answers to "Pearl", "Night", "Pearlnight", "Pearlknight", Sanguine, the 'Goyle, and anything related to intimate relations with the undead...)

-Besides drawing the comic I dwell in the quieter crevices of the web, play obscure computer games and dust off old sites with the company of my queerplatonic partner (and hellhound!), RockCandy.
+I am Pearlnight, but you can call me Pearl.
+I'm an autistic queer and webcomic author since the winter of 2021.
+My primary work is the webcomic Dancing with the Dead, it's a 1970's period piece and my love-letter to the vampire genre.
+Besides drawing the comic I dwell in the quieter crevices of the web, play obscure computer games and dust off old sites with the company of my fellow creatures.
 My art is derived from my love of darkness, my experiences with mental illness and my own repressed feelings.
 I invite you to interpret me through my pieces; and make of me as you will.

 Oh, and that creature there...